View Harry Murphy's Obituary on www.swtimes.com/ and share memories

 Harry Murphy

 Harry Joe Murphy, 83, of Muldrow passed away May 17, 2020.
-He was born March 4, 1937, in Los Angeles to Albert E. Murphy and Alma Hopkins Cowan.
+He was born March 4, 1937, in Los Angeles to Albert E. Murphy and Alma Hopkins.
 He loved motorcycles, woodworking and his dog.
 He was a member of Assembly of God Church.

-He is survived by his wife of 55 years, Annebelle; a daughter, Deronda Sivley and husband Ron of Muldrow; a son, Richard Russell and wife Kimball of Muldrow; two sisters, Louise Hill of California and Barbara Bousman; two grandchildren, Jarrod Sivley and Colton Russell; as well as his other grandchildren; and his great-grandchildren.
+He is survived by his wife of 55 years, Annabelle; a daughter, Deronda Sivley and husband Ron of Muldrow; a son, Richard Russell and wife Kimball of Muldrow; two sisters, Louise Hill of California and Barbara Bousman; two grandchildren, Jarrod Sivley and Colton Russell; as well as his other grandchildren and his great-grandchildren.

 Cremation arrangements are under the direction of Lewis Funeral Chapel in Fort Smith.